ABOUT US

 Women Who Empower aims to inspire and enable future generations to be creative, innovative, and agile as they lead change and pursue impact in the fields of their choice.
 We advance this mission through these key areas:

-- Entrepreneurship initiatives like our Innovator Awards
+- Entrepreneurship initiatives, such as our Innovator Awards

 - Financial support